Prepare, Repair, Optimize (P.R.O. Process)

 Post Evaluation – Repair Phase

 The second piece that we move to is actually the repair phase.
 Once we are starting to repair this, the underlying systems in the body starts to repair, starts to regenerate, right?
 We are a system of systems so as we start to repair these things the systems in our body start to do the things that they are supposed to do at a higher level, at an optimal level, right, not struggling as many of us feel symptoms as we are in pain.
 There can be fatigue, there can be other things, we are just not feeling our best self, you know, that vitality we used to have.
-So, tuning up these systems allows us to lay the foundation for this entire framework of how we treat people on the next phase of my practice which is really regenerative medicine.
-So how is regenerative medicine different than standard, say, pain medicine, orthopedic medicine?
+So, tuning up these systems allows us to lay the foundation for this entire framework of how we treat people on the next phase of my practice which is really Integrative Orthopedics.
+So how is Integrative Orthopedics different than standard, say, pain medicine, orthopedic medicine?
 Well, a lot of those treatments often time entail some symptom based treatment.
 So we are trying to suppress inflammation with anti-inflammatory medications.
 We are trying to help joint pain by putting a little cortisone in that joint to settle the inflammation down.
 And there is nothing on the surface wrong with that but it really is a short-term strategy.
 And what I am trying to look at is building long term strategy for people, to get the problem to go away, to not impair their life, allow them to do the things that they want to be doing.

 Thought Process Behind Treatments

 As we move over into here we want to think about, what are treatments that can actually help the body or enhance those innate or natural repair mechanisms that our body has.
-The three main categories we use in our practice, stem cell therapy, platelet therapy or what’s referred to as PRP, and Prolotherapy.
+The three main categories we use in our practice, Cellular Treatment, platelet therapy or what’s referred to as PRP, and Prolotherapy.
 There are multiple different types of treatments out there, we won’t get into that in today’s video, I’ll do that in a future video and really break out these individual therapies.
 But the root of this or what we are trying to accomplish with these treatments are again, stimulate the body’s natural healing mechanisms, right?
 It’s this turnover process, and if we can accelerate that turnover process, we can build new cells or alter progression of that degeneration, because ultimately, what it is, it is a balancing act.
 You know, patients come in to see me, they have been told they have a degenerative knee, right, so some of that cartilage has worn away.
 It might be mild, moderate, some people even bone on bone.
 There are some residual cells in there so they are not completely obliterated.
-And the concept with stem cell therapy is that we can potentially repopulate some of those cells in there and make that joint more resilient to the demand we want to put on it.
+And the concept with Cellular Treatment is that we can potentially repopulate some of those cells in there and make that joint more resilient to the demand we want to put on it.
 So, very simply stated, these cells, stem cells, platelets, they are natural healing cells in the body, right?
 They can see cartilages of damage or orchestrate the influx of cells to actually repair tissue.
 So that’s the incredible thing about it.
 What I find just most amazing about this, when we work with patients is that we are using your body to heal your body.
 So, we may apply one of these therapies.
 We may stop here if that’s all it takes to get people where they want to be, but often times when people are coming in with a state of osteoarthritis that may be moderate, really compromising their ability to do things, we influence that situation by using these types of treatments here.

 And the last phase of our framework is optimization.
 What does optimization mean?
 We want to do the opposite of maintain.
 Maintenance to me is much like pain management, right, there is not much to do so we just kind of want to manage the symptoms of this problem or put you in a maintenance state.
 And on the surface, that doesn’t sound like a bad idea but what I want to try to influence people to be is optimal, right?
 So how can we prepare the body to heal?
 How can we repair the body, right, using your body and node systems to repair itself?
 And then how can we move way over here to this optimization stage where now we start thinking about, okay you’ve gotten where you have wanted to go with the initial problem, now what’s the next step, right?
 And nobody comes to me usually with isolated osteoarthritis, they have other medical issues.
 The beauty of this framework is that we are starting to address those underlying issues, you know, whether it’s diabetes, whether they are overweight, other conditions, right?
 We are going to influence that as we move them through the progression.
 And then here we can start to build true optimization strategy for the long hall, that’s going to allow them to continue to put pieces into play to affect their body over the long term.
 It’s no longer going to be s symptom treatment, and that’s it, wait out your days, maybe get that knee replacement.
 Can we actually alter that partway for you?
 That’s what we are trying to do as patients.
 That’s where we have had success with many of the patients we have treated here over the past five years, and that’s what I’ll continue to work on.
 It is developing the next level, basically, of these treatments that we are doing with folks, and being part of the research that’s driving this forward to give people more options.